 - Their relationship with a spouse or family members

 2. Less judgment.
 Men can feel less judged with only other men in the group.
-Without women present, it is easier to discuss moments when they have been aggressive after using addictive substances.
+Without women present, it can be easier to discuss moments when they have been aggressive after using addictive substances.

 3. No expectations to be tough or strong.
 Society puts high expectations on men to keep their emotions to themselves.
-In a treatment program only for men, this expectation is removed and the focus can be on getting better.
+In a treatment program designed specifically for men, this expectation is removed and the focus can be on getting better and healing from addiction.

 5. Discuss common experiences.
-A gender-specific treatment for substance abuse will allow them to concentrate on the unique experiences that affect men.
+A gender-specific treatment for substance abuse can allow men to concentrate on the unique experiences that affect other men.

 6. Less time spent discussing other gender issues.
 This allows men to focus solely on their own issues and not have to spend time listening to things that are unique to women.